PostgreSQL

 Transaction Scope Local

-If there are several connections with the same connection string (which includes "Transaction Scope Local=true;") within a scope of TransactionScope, Devart Excel Add-ins will use only one connection internally.
+Reuses a single internal connection when several connections share the same connection string (including "Transaction Scope Local=true;") within a scope of TransactionScope.
 The default value is false.

 Unicode

-If true, by default, sets client charset to UTF8 and converts client data according to this charset.
+Sets the client charset to UTF8 and converts client data according to this charset, when set to true.
+This is the default behavior.

 UnpreparedExecute